Ecosteer-SRL/ecosteer-examples/README.md

 - common: collects modules shared between multiple classes in the project
 - dvco_stub: contains a stub implementation of the DVCO publisher stack, useful to show how a general purpose program can be integrated with the DVCO pub stack and become a DVCO-enabled publisher
 - externals: contains the code for reading CO2 data
-- provider: contains a provider-based implementation of an MQTT client, used by the publisher to send data to a broker
 - sensor: contains the two versions of the program, sensor.py and dvco_sensor.py.
 As the dvco_sensor.py uses a stub implementation of the pub stack, the dopified data corresponds to the input data.
+This folder also contains a package, mqtt_output.py, which offers a client implementation that wraps mqtt paho client.

 # CO2 SENSOR